 Photo courtesy Blake Israel

 Georgia Tech and the Sam Nunn School of International Affairs work together to help students understand the career which best fits them and provide them with the tools to pursue it.
 Career counseling is available to help students pinpoint their strengths and limitations, specific career interests, and the type of work environment they would excel in.
-Georgia Tech Career Service counselors are available for career advice, resumé review, internship brainstorming sessions, and other career-related needs by appointment or scheduled walk-in hours.
-Career Specialist Robbie Ouzts is specifically available to assist Ivan Allen College Students.
-Career Services can also be reached online at www.careers.gatech.edu or by phone at 404.894.2550.
-Students are strongly encouraged to meet with the INTA Career Advisor, Stephanie Jackson, to see how their internships and career plans fit into their overall academic plan.
-Undergraduate students usually begin exploring careers and internships sophomore year, while graduate students begin at least six months prior to the specific time they would like to work.
+The Nunn School hosts employer information sessions, talent and skill workshops, and alumni networking events to support student career development.
+The staff at the Georgia Tech Center for Career Discovery and Development is available for career advice, resumé review, interview preparation, intern and co-op search, and other career-related needs by appointment or scheduled walk-in hours.
+Senior Career development Advisor Rob Rogers is specificallly available to assist undergraduate Nunn School students.
+Graduate Career Advisor Robbie Ouzts is specifically available to assist graduate Nunn School students.
+The Center for Career Discovery and Development (C2D2) can also be reached online at www.careerdiscovery.gatech.edu or by phone at 404.894.2550.
+Students are strongly encouraged to meet with the INTA Career Advisor, Stephanie Jackson, to explore how internships and academic goals can shape their career plans.
+Undergraduate students usually begin exploring careers and internships during their sophomore year, while graduate students begin at least six to nine months before graduation.

 What can students do with a degree in international affairs?